 Our pupil premium strategy is integral to our wider school improvement strategy for all pupils.
-This includes targeted support through the National Tutoring Programme for pupils whose education has been worst affected, including non-disadvantaged pupils.
-In addition to the NTP, we also have a wide-ranging approach to ensure the best education and outcomes for all children.
+We also have a wide-ranging approach to ensure the best education and outcomes for all children.
 This approach includes strengthening relationships between parents and carers and therefore improving parental engagement.
 We also prioritise the social, emotional and wellbeing needs of all of our children and families.